 Links are also subject to something called “link rot,” meaning that over time, links can point to locations that no longer exist.
 So what do you really own?
 Actually, you really don’t own anything, but that’s a detour conceptual discussion point beyond the scope of this post.

 How long do you own an NFT?
 While that might be specified in the terms of the NFT, if it isn’t, how do the ownership and rights transfer upon the demise of the buyer or the creator?

 I’ve also seen reports of scammers who create illegitimate NFTs of digital files and make money off of them without a cent going to the original creator.
 The blockchain doesn’t verify the provenance of the digital file.
 It only verifies the authenticity of the NFT transaction.
 This is an inherent problem in many emerging technologies, past, present, and future.
 It’s a Wild West until regulations and protocols step in to make it a safer environment.

 Most of your book buyers will not care if you offer an NFT or not.
 They will just buy your book on Amazon.

 But authors could offer NFT editions of their books, as long as they have a non-exclusive arrangement with Kindle Direct Publishing or whatever self-publishing platforms they use.
-It could be like a signed copy editions, similar to limited-run art prints that artists do, with each NFT copy numbered.
-It could include some special digital goodie, like a signed book cover.
+It could be like signed copy editions, similar to limited-run art prints that artists do, with each NFT copy numbered.
+It could include some kind of special digital goodie, like a signed book cover.
 However, there’s more to this equation.